MYCIN-AI-Club/codebrewers_Activity01/Vivek Kumar/Netflix Clone/README.md

 # Netflix Clone

-Create a personal website using HTML and CSS
+Create a personal clone website using HTML and CSS

 ## Deployment